-As above plus a limited description of the named way such as criminal behaviour to gain what you want.
-(2) A way is identified and a description that shows accurate sociological understanding such as when individuals find they cannot achieve the goals of society by legitimate means (identification), they can seek other ways of gaining material reward or status by turning to criminal behaviour (development).
+(1) As above plus a limited description of the named way such as criminal behaviour to gain what you want.
+A way is identified and a description that shows accurate sociological understanding such as when individuals find they cannot achieve the goals of society by legitimate means (identification), they can seek other ways of gaining material reward or status by turning to criminal behaviour (development).
 There is no requirement for this part of the answer to contain evaluation.
-(3)(1+2) Page 15 Mark Scheme Syllabus Paper GCE A LEVEL - October/November 2013 9699 33 (b) Evaluate the view that crime exists because some individuals have a criminal nature.
+(3)(1+2) Page 15 Mark Scheme Syllabus Paper GCE A LEVEL - October/November 2013 9699 31 (b) Evaluate the view that crime exists because some individuals have a criminal nature.
 [16] In this mark band candidates may wish to support or reject the proposition uncritically.
 Answers may assert that some individuals commit crime because of their biology or because they have learnt to be criminal.
 Any use of sociological theory or evidence may be weak and may be inaccurate.
 Some answers may rely solely on one non-sociological explanation.
 (0-4) In this band the candidate will either reject or offer a supported defence of the proposition but they are likely to focus on one but not both.
 Support may come from some biological explanations on the nature of criminality such as that of Glock and Stark.
 Arguments against may come from sociological explanations of socialisation and learning criminal behaviour from the community in which the individual is situated.
 This can be supported by theory or reference to such as Albert Cohen.
 Candidates who note that there is a debate but who do not develop this should receive a mark towards the top of the band.
 (5-8) Answers show a more thorough understanding of the question and are supported by a good range of material.
 In this mark band the value of biological explanations should be rejected in favour of a variety of sociological explanations into the reasons for criminality.
 There will be a more detailed exploration of the arguments and may include issues such as female criminality, masculinities, victimisation.
 Reward reference to key thinkers such as Hall, Taylor et al., Hopkins Burke, Heidensohn, Graham and Bowling, Carlen, Messerschmidt, Gilroy, as well as many others.
 Evaluation in this mark band may be limited.
-(9-12) Р Page 1 6 Mark Scheme Syllabus Paper GCE A LEVEL - October/November 2013 9699 33 6 (á a) (i) Defi ne the term cyber-crime.
-[3] No a attempt to define cyber-crime.
-(0) Cyb er-crime is defined in a simplistic way such as to do wi th the internet.
-(1) meaning of cyber-crime is further expanded by show rimes committed through the internet. ving wider under standing such (2) illega accurate definition of cyber-crime is given as computer al/considered illicit that are conducted through the in retical and does not have to contain examples. • (ii) مر م ام ا tify and briefly describe one strength and one lim itation of the ak (ii) Identify and briefly describe one strength and one limitation of the chivalry thesis.
+(9-12) Page 16 Mark Scheme Syllabus Paper GCE A LEVEL - October/November 2013 9699 31 8 (a) (i) Define the term cyber-crime.

+[3] No attempt to define cyber-crime.

+(0) Cyber-crime is defined in a simplistic way such as to do with the internet.
+(1) The meaning of cyber-crime is further expanded by showing wider understanding such as crimes committed through the internet.
+(2) An accurate definition of cyber-crime is given as computer generated activities which are illegal/considered illicit that are conducted through the internet but this can be purely theoretical and does not have to contain examples.
+(3) (ii) Identify and briefly describe one strength and one limitation of the chivalry thesis.
 [6] Up to three marks can be given for each point made.

 Strengths: it acknowledges female criminality, accounts for male behaviour.
 Limitations: is value laden, poor evidence.
-No point is made.